 Full summer season typically launches ~May 1 | Ferry from Brooklyn Bridge Park/DUMBO

-Governors Island’s seasonal attractions include The Yard Adventure Playground (already open on weekends!), the GrowNYC Urban Farm and Teaching Garden, Slide Hill — NYC’s longest slide at 57 feet — and Hammock Grove.
+Governors Island’s seasonal attractions include The Yard Adventure Playground, the GrowNYC Urban Farm and Teaching Garden, Slide Hill — NYC’s longest slide at 57 feet — and Hammock Grove.
 New this year: Six Coasts by Smorgasburg, a massive 32,000-square-foot waterfront restaurant with seasonal seafood, opens in May.

 Open Streets in Our Neighborhoods